deleeuw/jansweb/content/post/wijsen/_index.md

 **Why Francis Galton&#39;s butler?**

 The reasoning was that Francis Galton&#39;s butler got a raw deal from Galton, when Galton died.
-He served him for 25 years, he only got a couple of hundred pounds, and most of Galton&#39;s fortune, which was considerable, went to establishing the first chair of statistics, he donated a chair to university college.
+He served him for 25 years, he only got a couple of hundred pounds, and most of Galton&#39;s fortune, which was considerable, went to establishing the first chair of statistics, he donated a chair to University College.
 He only gave his faithful Swiss butler 500 bucks.
 So we needed a pseudonym, and we chose Gifi.
 It&#39;s similar to &#39;Meerling&#39;, which were two books that were also written by a collective of authors, mostly in the methodology department of psychology, but data theory was also involved, and they also adopted a pseudonym, Meerling.
 Now, Meerling was not a real person obviously, it just means &#39;multiple persons&#39; in Dutch.

 **So you wanted to honor this butler?**